About this Install Guide

 This opens the Gemini CLI interface where you can authenticate and start asking questions.
 On first run, you’ll be prompted to choose your authentication method.

 You can install Gemini CLI on Arm Linux distributions using npm.
-This method works on all major Arm Linux distributions including Ubuntu, Debian, CentOS, and others.
+This method works on all major Arm Linux distributions including Ubuntu, Debian, and CentOS.

 Install the required packages on Ubuntu/Debian systems: